Travel Update

 Trust us – all the Nordic countries are beautiful!
 They each have their own spectacular landscapes that are all worth exploring.

-In Iceland, you can encounter dramatic natural formations like glaciers, volcanoes and waterfalls.
-In Norway, meanwhile, the famous fjords are considered some of the most breathtaking scenes in Europe, thanks to striking green mountains that plunge into glassy blue waters.
+In Iceland, you’ll encounter dramatic natural formations like glaciers, volcanoes and waterfalls.
+In Norway, meanwhile, the fjords are considered some of the most breathtaking scenes in Europe, thanks to green mountains that plunge into glassy blue waters.

-Additionally, Sweden and Finland are both carpeted in verdant forests and flaunt coastlines overlooking the Baltic Sea.
-Denmark is the smallest of the Nordics, but its sandy beaches, white cliffs and ancient woodlands are still a delight to discover.
+Additionally, Sweden and Finland are both carpeted in vast forests and have sweeping Baltic coastlines.
+While Denmark is the smallest of the Nordics, its sandy beaches, white cliffs and ancient woodlands make it a delight to discover.

-One thing that almost all the Nordic countries share is the chance to see the northern lights dance across the night skies in winter.
-This is undoubtedly one of the most awe-inspiring naturally occurring events in the world, so the opportunity to witness them first-hand is very special indeed.
+Plus, visit Iceland, Lapland or Northern Norway in winter, and you’ll have the chance to see the northern lights dance across the night sky.
+This is undoubtedly one of the most awe-inspiring, naturally occurring events in the world.

 What is the largest Nordic country?

-Sweden is the largest Nordic country at around 447,000 square kilometres.
+Sweden is the largest Nordic country at around 447,000 square kilometres (175,00 square miles).
+In order, the next largest are:

 white house by the cliffs at Arnarstapi, Iceland